RikVoorhaar/bgg-cohomology/README.md

 There are several tutorials of how to use this module in the `examples` directory.
 These same tutorials can also be found in the docs.
 Furthermore the `computations` directory contains notebooks and scripts with the code we used for the results in our preprint, and upcoming preprint.
+In particular `computations/pdfs/merge.pdf` contains a comprehensive list of result related to our upcoming preprint.

 ## Credit
 All the code has been written by **Rik Voorhaar**.